Unchained Ranger

 Other classes that use features from the core or unchained ranger — for example, druid or horizon walker — adapt their class features to reflect the class features as described here.
 If a class gains an equivalent feature that is named differently but functions the same as one of these features, it counts as the feature.
 If two or more classes in a build gain a duplicate feature, the default behavoir unless otherwise noted is that these class levels stack to determine the final class level for the feature; for example, you do not gain new favored enemies or terrains at entry level of the feature in a class if you already have levels in another class with the same feature; your total class levels determine your total favored enemy bonus and number of favored enemies you may designate.

-• Classes or their archetypes that gain the Favored Terrain feature gain the feature as it’s described here; if the number of favored enemy choices is different, the lesser number of choices always applies.
+- Classes or their archetypes that gain the Favored Terrain feature gain the feature as it’s described here; if the number of favored terrain choices is different, the lesser number of choices always applies.

 ^ top